Physiological Role

 In the Singular Formula

 Platelets are among the haematological parameters that Singular integrates into the overall biological profile.
-This marker does not trigger a direct dosage adjustment in the formulation engine, but it contributes to the cross-reading of haematological balance.
+This marker conditions no rule of the formulation engine: it is measured and reported, without triggering any dosage adjustment.

 Scientific Studies